Depo-Nisolone Suspension for injection

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines or food and DEPO-NISOLONE may interfere with each other.
 Some of these medicines and food include:

 - cyclosporin, cyclophosphamide, tacrolimus (medicines used to suppress the immune system e.g. after a transplant)

 - isoniazid (a medicine to treat tuberculosis)

-- non-steroidal anti-inflammatory drugs [NSAID] including high dose aspirin (medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis)
+- non-steroidal anti-inflammatory drugs [NSAID] such as salicylates or aspirin (medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis)

 - some antifungals, e.g. ketoconazole, itraconazole